Mattawamkeag, Maine

 Mattawamkeag is a town in Penobscot County, Maine, United States, located where the Mattawamkeag River joins the Penobscot River.
 The population was 596 at the 2020 census.
-The village of Mattawamkeag is in the southwest part of the town.
+The village of Mattawamkeag is in the southwestern part of the town.

 Railroad history

 Mattawamkeag's history is inextricably linked to the railroad.

 The European & North American Railway built a track up the Penobscot River valley from Bangor and reached Mattawamkeag in 1869.
-By October 1871 the line was completed from Mattawamkeag to Vanceboro, where it connected through to Saint John, New Brunswick, Canada.
+By October 1871, the line was completed from Mattawamkeag to Vanceboro, where it connected through to Saint John, New Brunswick, Canada.
 The Maine Central Railroad leased the Bangor-Vanceboro E&NA in 1882 and purchased it in 1955.